texttechnologylab/DUUI-Gateway/README.md

                the NLP framework DUUI.
-We illustrate DUUIgateway in the field of process modeling in higher education and show how it closes the latter gap in NLP by making a variety of systems for processing text and multimodal data accessible to non-experts.}, note      = {accepted}
+We illustrate DUUIgateway in the field of process modeling in higher education and show how it closes the latter gap in NLP by making a variety of systems for processing text and multimodal data accessible to non-experts.}
 }